-In particular, the ER-PD does not yet describe how "nesting" of projects may be managed within the NCC region, as well as any details or methodologies on how nesting ERs sold from the NCC region would be included in a national level accounting
+In particular, the ER-PD does not yet describe how "nesting" of projects may be managed within the NCC region, as well as any details or methodologies on how nesting ERs sold from the NCC region would be included in a national level accounting system-particularly given that currently the NCC data is somewhat consistent, but not the same as the national level estimations, including those used in the national FREL/FRL (see assessment in Indicator 10.2).

-Despite the fact a status of REDD+ related projects in the country and how double counting will be avoided both from project to sub-national level programs would be quite useful, the proposed actions are appropriate and sufficient to meet the standard.
+Noting the issues above, a status of REDD+ related projects in the country and how double counting will be avoided both from project to sub-national level programs would be quite useful.
+However, the proposed actions are appropriate and sufficient to meet the standard.
+Importantly, Vietnam has identified the potential issues, demonstrating they are aware of them, and have noted that this will need to be addressed in the development of the registry, including land title issues.
+This places Vietnam in a good position to deal with this issue under the ER-P.

-(ii) [Data management and Registry systems to avoid multiple claims to ERs 19.2] YES Explanation covered above.
-C 24 The ER Program meets the World Bank social and environmental safeguards and promotes and suppor safeguards included in UNFCCC guidance related to REDD+ ts the Ind 24.1 The ER Program demonstrates through its design and implementation how it meets relevant World Bank social and environmental safeguards, and promotes and supports the safeguards included in UNFCCC guidance related to REDD+, by paying particular attention to Decision 1/CP.16 and its Appendix I as adopted by the UNFCCC YES [Description of how the ER Program meets the World Bank social and environmental safeguards and promotes and supports the safeguards included in UNFCCC guidance related to REDD+ 15.1] l The final ER-PD presents a short but clear account of safeguard issues and has shown how the key tenets of the Bank's Safeguard Policies have been taken into account.
-Furthermore, gaps between what the ER-PD pro relation to those World Bank Guidelines have also been identified, as have been the expected positive and poses in
+(ii) [Data management and Registry systems to avoid multiple claims to ERs 19.2]

+Explanation covered above.

+C 24 The ER Program meets the World Bank social and environmental safeguards and promotes and supports the safeguards included in UNFCCC guidance related to REDD+

+Ind 24.1 The ER Program demonstrates through its design and implementation how it meets relevant World Bank social and environmental safeguards, and promotes and supports the safeguards included in UNFCCC guidance related to REDD+, by paying particular attention to Decision 1/CP.16 and its Appendix I as adopted by the UNFCCC

+[Description of how the ER Program meets the World Bank social and environmental safeguards and promotes and supports the safeguards included in UNFCCC guidance related to REDD+ 15.1]

+The final ER-PD presents a short but clear account of safeguard issues and has shown how the key tenets of the World Bank's Safeguard Policies have been taken into account.
+Furthermore, gaps between what the ER-PD proposes in relation to those World Bank Guidelines have also been identified, as have been the expected positive and negative impacts of the ER-PD.
+The TAP has also noted the presence of a Gender Action Plan preceded by an analysis